auth0/docs/articles/libraries/lock/events.md

 - `kerberos ready`: Triggers when integrated windows authentication mode is displayed.
 - `kerberos submit`: Triggers when integrated windows authentication mode is submitted.
 - `loading ready`: Triggers when loading mode is displayed.
-- `error shown`:  Triggers when an error was displayed into the Lock.
+- `error shown`: Triggers when an error was displayed.

 ## Examples